marcyb/rmitm/README.md

 __RMITM__ is developed and used on OSX.
 Although there is no obvious reason why __RMITM__ wouldn't work on Linux, this is untested.

 For Windows, there _are_ specific reasons why some features of __RMITM__ would not work as is.
 Fixing these would be fairly straightforward, should you need to, but up to now running on Windows hasn't been a requirement.

-### Install from source

-__RMITM__ is not currently published on any public gem repositories.
-The gem can however be built and installed locally using the gemspec file.

-1. `gem build rmitm.gemspec`
-2. `gem install rmitm-0.0.2.gem`

 ## Motivation
 __RMITM__ came about from the need to automate a pack of manual functional web tests in Ruby.
 The manual tests used a proxy application to modify specific server responses, but the proxy application only had a limited API that enabled turning functionality on or off, not configure responses on a per test basis.